7 Principles of Change

 As I shared these 7 Principles of Change with Kathy she had a new awareness.
 Fear was traded for understanding.
 Change wasn’t this big bad thing that was against her.
 It was actually going to be a benefit for her.
 She was able to see it as a growth opportunity and was able to accept it through coaching.

 Now, I’m not saying that it made it that much easier for Kathy.
-Whenever changes are needed, there will be times of frustration, low confidence, exhilaration and sometimes craziness, all at the same time!
+Whenever changes are needed, there will be times of frustration, low confidence, exhilaration, and sometimes even chaos, all at the same time!
 But the payoffs will be worth it.
 Trade in the attitude of fear and embrace change, even if it’s a little at a time.

 “You never change your life until you step out of your comfort zone; change begins at the end of your comfort zone.”